checkmarx-ltd/cx-flow/docs/Configuration.md

 ## <a name="webhook">WebHook Configuration</a>
 Each repository type requires its own specific configuration block as defined below.
 Each of these have available overrides that can be provided in the form of URL parameters or as a JSON configuration blob that is base64 encoded and provided as a url parameter (override=<XXXXXX>).

 WebHook scans are triggered based on the protected branches list.
-This configuration is under the config block
+This configuration is under the config block.

+The protected branches list can be provided in the application.yml file under the cx-flow section or it can be provided in the config-as-code file.
+If branches are provided in application.yml as well as config-as-code file then the branches in config-as-code file will override the branches in application.yml.
+If protected branches is not provided in either of the files then cx-flow triggers scan for PUSH/PULL/Merge event for all the branches.

 For **Pull/Merge** - if a request is made to pull/merge code into one of the listed protected branches, CxFlow triggers the scan.
 The pull/merge is commented with the filtered findings from Checkmarx.

 For **Push**, the findings are published according to the specified bug-tracker in the main or overridden configuration - i.e. JSON/CSV/XML output or Jira defect.